Are Weekend Update's Colin Jost And Michael Che Friends?

 Despite what it sometimes looks like during the unrehearsed Joke Swaps on "Saturday Night Live" Weekend Update, co-hosts Colin Jost and Michael Che are, in fact, friends.
 Yes, Che often writes the most potentially horrific and likely dangerous jokes for Jost to recite — and Jost confided to Collider that he truly doesn't know what the jokes are going to be before reading them on the air — yet Jost and Che both know that it's all in fun, and they wouldn't do anything to intentionally hurt the other or their friendship.

 The pair have been manning the Weekend Update desk together since 2014, and both started with the show as writers.
-Jost joined the "SNL" writing team in 2005, shortly after graduating from Harvard.
+The sometimes shady Jost joined the "SNL" writing team in 2005, shortly after graduating from Harvard.
 Jost has spent most of his professional career at "SNL" as both a staff and head writer before landing his spot doing the Weekend Update.
-His first Update partner was Cecily Strong, but while both were awkward in their new positions, Strong was taken off the desk and replaced by Che.
+His first Update partner was Cecily Strong, but while both were awkward in their new positions, Strong, whose "SNL" departure marked the end of an era, was taken off the desk and replaced by Che.

-Che began writing on the show in 2013 and quickly moved up the ranks, becoming "SNL"'s first non-white co-head writer in 2017.
+Che began writing on "SNL" in 2013 and quickly moved up the ranks, becoming the show's first non-white co-head writer in 2017.
 Jost had already been co-head writer from 2012 to 2015, then returned to the position along with Che, where they both still sit.

 Let's take a deeper look at this friendship.